-(a) Includes certain non-recurring direct incremental costs (such as costs for purchases of computer peripherals and devices to facilitate working-from-home, additional personal protective equipment and cleaning supplies and services, etc.) incurred in response to COVID-19.
-This amount does not include the impact of any lost sales or underutilization due to COVID-19.
+This amount does not include sentain non-recurring direct incremental costs (such as costs for purchases of computer peripherals and devices to facilitate working-from-home, additional personal protective equipment and cleaning supplies and services, etc.) incurred in response to COVID-19.
+This amount does not include the impact of any lost sales or underubilization due to COVID-19.

-(6) Represents the goodwill write-down for two reporting units within the SGK Brand Solutions segment.
+(4) Represents the goodwill write-down for two reporting units within the SGK Brand Solutions segment.

-Represents the loss (gain) on the sale of ownership interests in subsidiaries within the Memorialization segment.
+(9) Represents the loss (gain) on the sale of ownership interests in subsidiaries within the Memorialization segment.

-Includes gains/losses related to cost-method investments, and related assets, within the SGK Brand Solutions and Memorialization segments
+^[6] Includes gains/losses related to cost-method investments, and related assets, within the SGK Brand Solutions and Memorialization segments

-Includes gains/losses related to significant building and vacant property transactions across all segments.
+(7) Includes gains/losses related to significant building and vacant property transactions across all segments.